Program Requirements

 • Distribution coursework (9 credits): At least three courses on American subjects (two of which must be at the 3000 level or higher), either in a single established Focus Area (refer to the list of established foci below) or in three distinct disciplines outside the student's major.

-• One additional AMCS course (3 credits).
+• Additional course (3 credits)

 Only one of the courses taken to complete the minor requirements may be in the same academic unit as the student's major(s).